forcedotcom/sfdx-bamboo-package/README.md

 9) Setup Bamboo [plan variable](https://confluence.atlassian.com/bamboo/defining-plan-variables-289276859.html) for the password you used to encrypt your `server.key` file.

-    Create an plan variable named `SERVER_KEY_PASSWORD`.
+    Create a plan variable named `SERVER_KEY_PASSWORD`.

+10) Copy all the contents of `package-sfdx-project.json` into `sfdx-project.json` and save.

-10) Create the sample package running this command:
+11) Create the sample package running this command:

     `sfdx force:package:create --path force-app/main/default/ --name "Bamboo" --description "Bamboo Package Example" --packagetype Unlocked`

-11) Create the first package version.
+12) Create the first package version.

     `sfdx force:package:version:create --package "Bamboo" --installationkeybypass --wait 10 --json --targetdevhubusername HubOrg`

-12) In the `build.sh` file update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
+13) In the `build.sh` file update the value in the `PACKAGENAME` variable to be Package Id in your `sfdx-project.json` file.
 This id will start with `0Ho`.

-13) Commit the updated `sfdx-project.json` and `build.sh` files.
+14) Commit the updated `sfdx-project.json` and `build.sh` files.

-14) Create a Bamboo plan with the `build.sh` included in the root directory of the git repository.
+15) Create a Bamboo plan with the `build.sh` included in the root directory of the git repository.

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Bamboo build.